silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 ```

 Any public method from the object in scope can be called within the template.
 If that method returns another
-`ViewableData` instance, you can chain the method calls.
+`ModelData` instance, you can chain the method calls.

 ```ss
 <%-- prints the first paragraph of content for the first item in the list --%>